Categories

 10. AA has no opinion on outside issues.
 This prevents members from having to align with particular political or social issues that could create an imbalance of power and potentially result in segregation of the group which may take away from tradition #1.

 11. Attraction rather than promotion.
 It is against guidelines to advertise outside of the fellowship.
-The idea is that those in relationship with members of recovery will witness the benefits and organically make a decision if it might be a fit for them.
+The idea is that those in relationship with members of recovery those that need it will witness the benefits and organically make a decision if it might be a fit for them.
 We are, hopefully, not trying to dominate others with our recovery.
 The exception here being that there are mandates within our legal system that sometimes require individuals to attend.

 12. Principles before personalities.
 This is one of my favorite traditions.
 To me this has meant being welcoming and tolerant of everyone so that the experience of cliques and hierarchical social systems is as limited as possible.
+It allows us to examine our own personal biases and the way we respond to different people.
+This does not mean tolerating harm.

 It is my desire that these guidelines allow for another peek and perspective into the way power is navigated in what has grown into a fairly large and prevalent community over the last 95 years.
 While not perfect, progress not perfection, there is a lot to be learned about wielding power from how this community operates.
 Within each individual meeting, you may even find some nuanced lil nuggets, including those addressing the hierarchy of christianity.